PhilipYip1988/plotly_udemy/readme.md

 # Dash

-These notebooks give a 404 error when displayed on Notebook Viewer as the Notebook Viewer is not able to view the dash server.
-Instead they should be opened in JupyterLab:
+These notebooks should be opened and run in JupyterLab:

 * [dash Layouts 1a](./lect35_dash_layouts_1a.ipynb)
 * [dash Layouts 1b](./lect35_dash_layouts_1b.ipynb)